 If your project requires more computing resources than the defined Linux resource limit, please send an email to email@example.com.

-Linux cluster nodes can be accessed by submitting jobs to the following queues:
+Linux cluster nodes can be accessed by submitting jobs to the following partitions:

-- Main Queue: The main queue is the default queue for submitted jobs.
-There is a limit of 24 hours and/or 256 nodes for all jobs submitted to the main queue, and a cap of ten simultaneous running jobs for any single user.
+- Main Partition: The main partition is the default queue for submitted jobs.
+There is a limit of 24 hours and/or 256 nodes for all jobs submitted to this partition, and a cap of ten simultaneous running jobs for any single user.
 Any additional jobs will be held in the queue until the running job(s) complete.

-- Quick Queue: All jobs in the main queue with requested wall-clock time of less than an hour and a node count of four or less are transferred automatically to the quick queue.
+- Quick Partition: All jobs submitted to the default partition with a requested wall-clock time of less than an hour and a node count of four or less are transferred automatically to the quick queue.
 There is a limit of 20 quick-queue jobs per user, and a total of 100 jobs can be in the quick queue at any given time.

-- Large Queue: All jobs that require more than 100 nodes are automatically transferred to the large queue.
-The large queue is limited to one job per user at a time, with a requested wall-clock time limit of 300 hours.
+- Large Partition: All jobs submitted to the default partition that require more than 100 nodes are automatically transferred to the large queue.
+The large queue is limited to one running job per user at a time, with a requested wall-clock time limit of 24 hours.